spacetelescope/jwst_magic/fgs-commissioning/docs/magic_user_guide/viii_write_pof.md

    ![Run MAGIC](./figs/figure_a_run.png)

-5. When the Segment Guiding Dialog box opens (Figure 17), fill in the Program ID, Observation Number, and Visit Number just as you would for creating a segment override file.
+5. When the Segment Guiding Dialog box opens, fill in the Program ID, Observation Number, and Visit Number just as you would for creating a segment override file.
 Additionally, you can add the countrate factor:

    ![Photometry Override Dialog Box](./figs/figure17_photometry_override_dialog.png)